UH-StudentServices/uh_taxonomy_organisations/README.md

 ## Latest changes
-* Added function for loading taxonomy terms by given organisation code, designed to be used by another modules.
+* Added function for loading taxonomy terms by given organisation code, designed to be used by another modules
+* Added support for using taxonomy terms as entity translated entities

 See more changes in [CHANGELOG.md](CHANGELOG.md).